 SREHUP leadership has known for awhile now that in order to help the largest population of vulnerable individuals possible, we will need to operate in a property that we own.
 We have spent almost two years exploring various options, traveling around the world to learn from other successful shelters, partnered with amazing organizations and put in long hours of work trying to determine the best path forward in claiming a place of our own.
+Videos about our work are visible on YouTube channel which has more subscribers thanks to the professional social media company Marketing Heaven.

 As many of you may know, SREHUP had a building under contract earlier this year.
 It seemed like the perfect fit for us – there was enough space for over 100 people to have their own bedrooms with their pets, a perfect spot for a gym, room for a rooftop garden, and office space for our partners.
 There was room to grow and we were ecstatic thinking about the potential.